 Approval of the BoEx does not automatically grant you admission into the course, you must always register for the course and examination in uSis as well.

-After completing the elective course, it is the student's responsibility to provide the Media Technology education coordinator with sufficient proof of the result (grade) obtained.
-Typically, this is a signed/stamped transcript of results.
+After completing the elective course, it is the student's responsibility to provide the Media Technology education coordinator with certified transcript of the grade.
+Typically, this is a signed/stamped document of results.

 Only after this proof was accepted can the result be registered in uSis.
 The status of the petition will then change to 'Approved'.